MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/control-access-from-unmanaged-devices.md

 - BSA160

 ms.assetid: 5ae550c4-bd20-4257-847b-5c20fb053622
-description: "Learn how to block or limit access to SharePoint and OneDrive content on devices that aren't compliant or joined to a domain."
+description: Learn how to block or limit access to SharePoint and OneDrive content on devices that aren't compliant or joined to a domain. ms.custom: seo-marvel-apr2020
 ---

 # Control access from unmanaged devices